jgateley/FootSmart/README.md

 FootSmart is an alternative, configuring your MC6Pro from a YAML (or JSON) configuration file.
 It may work with
 other Morningstar products, but hasn't yet been tested with them.
-- Human editable configuration file (YAML or JSON) can be stored in the cloud or in github
+- Human editable configuration file (YAML or JSON) can be stored in the cloud or in GitHub
 - Named messages allow easy reuse and are more intuitive
 - Named banks, easier to create jump to bank messages
 - Named color palettes allow consistent use of colors in banks and presets